nextauthjs/next-auth/CONTRIBUTING.md

 If you are working on `next-auth/src/client/index.js` hot reloading will work as normal in your Next.js app.

 However if you are working on anything else (e.g. `next-auth/src/server/*` etc) then you will need to *stop and start* your app for changes to apply as **Next.js will not hot reload those changes by default**.
 To facitate this, you can try [this webpack plugin](https://www.npmjs.com/package/webpack-clear-require-cache-plugin).
-Note that the config syntax in the plugin README may be out of date.
+Note that the `next.config.js` syntax in the plugin README may be out of date.
 It should look like this:

 ```
 const clearRequireCachePlugin = require('webpack-clear-require-cache-plugin')